Top Online Post-Master’s NP Certificate Programs

 Online post-master’s NP programs generally offer mostly or totally online coursework with practicums local to the students.
 Some programs require campus visits as well.
 To be included in our rankings, programs must require nine or fewer campus visits.

-For the purposes of calculating credit hour requirements and tuition cost of the programs listed below, we assumed that incoming students would have to complete the full post-master’s NP certificate course load in order to earn a certificate, meaning we assumed a credit requirement and tuition cost at the top of the possible range.
+To calculate credit hour requirements and tuition cost of the programs listed below, we assumed that incoming students would have to complete the full post-master’s NP certificate course load to earn a certificate, meaning we assumed a credit requirement and tuition cost at the top of the possible range.

 Nurse Practitioner Career and Salary